pret/pokefirered/docs/pokemon_locations.md

 - 🌙 = Night-only (appears only during odd play-time hours)
 - Species without a moon icon are available during the day, and usually at night too unless noted

 > **Day/Night cycle:** Night occurs during odd play-time hours (hour 1, 3, 5, …).
 Day occurs during even hours (hour 0, 2, 4, …).
 The cycle repeats every 2 hours of play time.
 At night, some species are added, and some day-only species are swapped out.
-There is currently no visual palette change — the only way to tell is by checking your play-time in the Trainer Card.
+Night also has a slight visual cue: outdoor palettes are a bit darker and bluer.

 ---